We recently made changes to these sections:

 Pharmacies are working hard to make sure that everyone with diabetes gets the medicines they need.
 Help them to help you by following these tips:

 - Follow government advice and don't go to a pharmacy if you or anyone in your household has a temperature or a new and continuous cough, even if mild.
-Boots pharmacy have an online service and are encouraging customers to choose for their medicines to be delivered to their homes – you don't have to sign for these now, the delivery driver will leave the package somewhere safe and let you know.
+Some organisations like Boots pharmacy have an online service and are encouraging customers to choose for their medicines to be delivered to their homes – you don't have to sign for these now, the delivery driver will leave the package somewhere safe and let you know.

 - Plan ahead where possible.
 Our advice is to try and order your next prescription at least 14 days before it is due.